michael-f-smith/ros_ws/README.md

   )
 ```
 kdl_parser runs into issues with Eigen/Core in jacobian.hpp
+** Also need to look into how to point the kdl headers from orocos_kdl_vendor to kdl_parser s

 tf2_py fails as a result of not finding catkin_pkg which is installed via pip in anaconda